AndyFooGuoZhen/Nextjs_Blog/blog/posts/tailwind_prose.md

 ---
-title: "Tailwind typography - Prose class "
+title: 'Tailwind typography - Prose class '
-subtitle: "Discovered the use of prose for formatting markdowns"
+subtitle: Discovered the use of prose for formatting markdowns
-date: "2023-04-15"
+date: '2023-04-15'
-tags: "Cool"
+tags: 'Technology, Web Development, Typography'
 ---

 #### How I came to use prose in the first place